 Call also includes coverage at two local private hospitals with the Hand Surgery Center Attending physician.

-The Microsurgery Lab at Bethesda is conveniently located in the Bethesda Oak Hospital.
-A trained microsurgical technician staffs the lab so Fellows can practice microsurgical techniques
+The Microsurgery Lab is located in the Goodyear Research Laboratory at UC’s Medical Science Building.
+A trained microsurgical technician staffs the lab so Fellows can practice microsurgical techniques.

 Hand Surgery Specialists performs approximately 25,000 outpatient visits and 5,000 surgical procedures yearly.
 The case distribution reflects spectrum of hand surgery.